 Earth Notes: On Condensation Management

 So you've tightened up unwanted/unplanned ventilation, such as leaky windows and doors.
-You've dealt with cold draughts and bigger issues to avoid heat loss and save energy.
+You've dealt with cold draughts and bigger issues to avoid heat loss and to save energy.

 We found that condensation on the bedroom windows in particular was getting bad.
-We had to wipe down the windows two or three times per week with a towel to remove the water and wipe away spots of mould.
+We had to wipe down the windows two or three times per week with a towel to remove the water, and wipe away spots of mould.

 Kitchen and Bathroom

 Another important means to avoid condensation is to keep your kitchen door closed when cooking (and maybe keep a window open).
 Likewise the bathroom door while bathing or showering.
 Then open the bathroom windows afterwards, with the door still shut.
 This avoids the bulk of the moisture from these "wet rooms" getting into the rest of the house.
 Instead it is vented to the outside, while not cooling the rest of the house.

 We avoid using the tumble dryer if we possibly can.
 (Maybe once or twice November to February when outdoor drying is impossible.)
 So we bought a washing machine with the fastest spin we could, leaving little residual dampness in the clothes after the wash.
 We then dry the clothes in the kitchen on a clothes horse (with a few stubborn things on the radiator too).
 But as we keep the temperature up a bit ("1" rather than frost TRV setting) and the kitchen has direct external ventilation because of the gas cooker, this does not seem to cause a dampness problem itself.
 The kitchen window is rarely significantly misted up or worse.